redis-developer/redis-ant/README.md

 - Logo is from [Flaticon](https://www.flaticon.com/free-icon/ant_809140?term=ants&page=1&position=6&page=1&position=6&related_id=809140&origin=search).
-- RedisLab for free access to Redis Enterprise Cloud.
+- Redis Inc for free access to Redis Enterprise Cloud.
 - All the open-source contributors whose code was used in this project.
 Thank you. : )